2024 Indonesia Futsal Super Cup

-The 2024 Indonesia Futsal Super Cup (also known as the 2024–25 3Second Indonesia Futsal Super Cup for sponsorship reasons) will be the 1th edition of the Indonesia Futsal Super Cup, held by the Indonesia Futsal Federation as a pre-season tournament for the 2024–25 Indonesia Pro Futsal League.
-It takes place in Sukoharjo, Central Java from 13–15 Desember 2024.
+The 2024 Indonesia Futsal Super Cup (also known as the 2024–25 3Second Indonesia Futsal Super Cup for sponsorship reasons) was the inaugural edition of the Indonesia Futsal Super Cup, held by the Indonesia Futsal Federation as a pre-season tournament for the 2024–25 Indonesia Pro Futsal League.
+It takes place in Sukoharjo, Central Java from 13 to 15 December 2024.
 The matches are played at GOR Bung Karno.
 It is contested annually between the top eight teams in the league table in 2023–24 season.

 Qualified teams

 The qualified teams were the top eight teams in 2023–24 Indonesia Pro Futsal League.
 8 teams will be divided into 2 pots (seeded and unseeded teams).
 Seeded and unseeded teams are determined from the 2023–24 PFL rankings.
 The draw of the final tournament was held on 22 November 2024 in Store 3Second Batu, East Java.